 On this web page Apple gives you a heads-up about any services with planned maintenance work, along with a report of any recently resolved issues in any of its services.
 However, if your issue has only just appeared, bear in mind that the website's update frequency tends to be measured in minutes, not seconds - perhaps as many as 30 on occasion - so the problem may not have been spotted yet.

-Even if Apple's System Status site suggests all is well, the outage could be localised.
+Even if Apple's System Status site suggests all is well, there could be an outage that's local to you.
 As an alternative to Apple's page, you could try Down Detector, which provides a graph detailing outage reports from the past 24 hours, and even an outage map to see whether you're in an affected area.

 You could also search for the word iMessage and related terms on Twitter; if lots of people are talking about the problem then it's clearly not just you.

 If this isn't working for you, read our guide to sending texts when the recipient isn't getting your iMessages.
-Essentially, if an iMessage isn't sending if you hard press on the message you should see an option to "Send as Text".
+If an iMessage isn't sending if you hard press on the message you should see an option to "Send as Text".

 2. Make sure you've got a connection (and enough data)